 Cleaning Your Upholstery

 Day-to-day dirt can generally be removed with a mild soap and water solution.
-To disinfect or for more challenging stains, use a diluted bleach solution with a 5:1 water/bleach ratio.
+To disinfect, or for more challenging stains, use a diluted simple green solution with a 10:1 water/simple green ratio.
 Always rinse your massage table’s surface with water before beginning the cleaning process.
 Allow your upholstery to dry before using the table or storing it.

 NOTE: Armor All® or other citrus-based cleansers are NOT recommended on table upholstery.
 Don’t experiment with cleaning products on your table!
 They can cause irreversible damage to the upholstery, often voiding your warranty in the process.
 To my mind, it’s not worth the risk.
 When in doubt, call your manufacturer.